resolume/ffgl/README.md

 ## Master branch changes since FFGL 2.2
 - Replaced glload by glew, enabling OpenGL 4.6 extensions to be used inside plugins.
 Plugins may need to add deps/glew.props to their project's property pages for them to link to the binary.
+- Implementd parameter display names.
+Parameter names are used as identification during serialization, display names can be used to override the name that is shown in the ui.
+The display name can also be changed dynamically by raising a display name changed event.
+(Requires Resolume 7.4 and up)

 *You can suggest a change by creating an issue.
 In the issue describe the problem that has to be solved and if you want, a suggestion on how it could be solved.*

 ## Quickstart